j0ono0/handheld_game_console_prototype_01/readme.md

 - Faulty hardware - I can cut traces on the PCB effectively 'removing' components
 - Firmware error - Not initialising components or changing code/libraries should resolve errors

-With a somewhat working bread-board prototype I moved onto designing a PCB using [KiCad](https://www.kicad.org/) with fabrication done by PCBWay.

-Once assembled the reliability issues vanished.
+With a somewhat working bread-board prototype I moved onto designing a PCB with [KiCad](https://www.kicad.org/).
+Component placement was dictated largely by functional requirements of being a hand-held game console.
+Routing wires became a puzzle that included reconfiguring pin functions of the microcontroller for most efficient outcomes.
+Amongst advice I gained during this process was to print out and place parts before finalising the design which proved to be golden as I picked up a measurment error in a footprint I created.
+I also created some simple graphics for the silkscreen to test that process.

+Prior to commencing the PCB design I selected [PCBWay](https://www.pcbway.com/) for fabrication, my choice was primarily driven by price and website usability/clarity.
+Otping for the cheapest configuration (I had no real confidence this project would work out) guided maximum PCB size and some other KiCad settings to meet fabrication requirement.
+On completion of the design, submission of files was straight forward with good documentation on the PCBWay website to guide the process.
+Fabrication and delivery was _fast_, 5 day turn-a-round with vast majority of that time being transit to/through Australia.
+The novelty of holding my own, high quality and professionally manufactured, item is still exciting a few weeks later as I writeup this project summary.
+The PCB looks excellent including the silkscreen test graphics which is encouraging to try out some more demanding artwork next project.

+Assembly on the PCB was straighforward with only through hole components and all parts fitting as intended.
+Once assembled SPI reliability issues vanished with all components working perfectly.
 I assume controlling x3 SPI devices was pushing the capibilities of my bread-board.
-Power and portability was resolved with a small battery bank making for a fun prototype to show to others whilst out-and-about plus a convenient development device at my desk.
+Power and portability was resolved by taping a small battery bank to the reverse side and providing power via the USB plug.
+This made for a fun prototype to show off on-the-go and easy to swap for tethered development at my desk.

 ## Firmware